franktranvantu/spring-annotations/README.md

-# @ImportResource
+# @Import

-The @ImportResource annotation allows us to import one or more resources containing bean definitions.
+The @Import annotation groups Configuration classes into one Configuration class.